Family Reports in Australian Parenting Cases

 Section 62G(1) of the Family Law Act 1975 allows the court to order a family report if the care, welfare and development of a child is relevant to a family law proceeding.

-A family report will often be ordered if the court believes it will help with the process of determining a child’s best interests.
-For example, the court may need a family report before it can properly consider the additional consideration factors in section 60CC of the Family Law Act 1975.
+A family report will often be ordered if the court believes that a report will help with the process of determining a child’s best interests.
+For example, the court may need a family report before it can properly consider the additional considerations set out in section 60CC of the Family Law Act 1975.

 The report may also provide important insights into the views, relationships and family attachments of the children involved in the dispute.